the holiday tends to be focused on the events of the Six Day War and less about its greater meaning.

 MORE BY GOL KALEV ON EUROPEANDJERUSALEM.COM, INCLUDING:

-Get updates on Gol Kalev's upcoming book: Judaism 3.0
+Get updates on Gol Kalev's new book: Judaism 3.0